Assessing Thermodynamic Selectivity of Solid-State Reactions for the Predictive Synthesis of Inorganic Materials: Methods

-\ce{Ba2TiO4} was synthesized based on an existing approach \cite{McSloy2018} using stoichiometric amounts of \ce{BaCO3} and anatase \ce{TiO2}.
-The chemicals were mixed, ground using a mortar and pestle, placed in an alumina boat inside of a mullite process tube with self-sealing endcaps, and then heated at 950 \textcelsius{} for 16 hrs under Ar flow with a heating rate of 10 \textcelsius{}/min.
+\ce{Ba2TiO4} was prepared using stoichiometric amounts of \ce{BaCO3} and anatase \ce{TiO2}.\cite{McSloy2018} The chemicals were mixed, ground using a mortar and pestle, placed in an alumina boat inside of a mullite process tube with self-sealing endcaps, and then heated at 950 \textcelsius{} for 16 hrs under Ar flow with a heating rate of 10 \textcelsius{}/min.
 The powder was then reground and reheated at 1100 \textcelsius{} for another 16 hrs at a heating rate of 10 \textcelsius{}/min.
 Handling operations were completed in an Ar glovebox due to the hygroscopic nature of \ce{Ba2TiO4}.
+The product was phase pure $\beta$-\ce{Ba2TiO4} with no observed impurities.

-\ce{BaTi2O5} was synthesized with stoichiometric amounts of \ce{BaCO3} and anatase \ce{TiO2}.
-The chemicals were mixed, ground using a mortar and pestle, and heated in an alumina boat at 900 \textcelsius{} for 5 hrs as a pre-treatment step.
-The powder was then reground and reheated at 1220-1225 \textcelsius{} for 24 hrs with heating and cooling steps of 3 hrs.\cite{Zhu2010}
+\ce{BaTi2O5} was prepared using stoichiometric amounts of \ce{BaCO3} and anatase \ce{TiO2}.\cite{Zhu2010} The chemicals were mixed, ground using a mortar and pestle, and heated in an alumina boat at 900 \textcelsius{} for 5 hrs as a pre-treatment step.
+The powder was then reground and reheated at 1220-1225 \textcelsius{} for 24 hrs with heating and cooling steps of 3 hrs.
+The product was mostly phase pure with minor impurities, including a small amount of unreacted \ce{BaCO3} precursor ($<$3 mol \%) and \ce{Ba6Ti17O40} ($\sim$3 mol \%).
+The latter phase was similarly observed in Ref.\ \citenum{Zhu2010}, where its formation was attributed to the thermodynamic instability of \ce{BaTi2O5} at temperatures outside a very narrow range (1220-1230 \textcelsius{}).

-Barium sulfide (\ce{BaS}) was synthesized following an existing approach \cite{Murthy2012} using \ce{BaSO4} and activated carbon.
-The chemicals were mixed, ground using a mortar and pestle, pressed into a 0.5'' diameter pellet with two tons of force, and heated in an alumina boat at 1100 \textcelsius{} for 7-10 min in air, with a heating rate of 10 \textcelsius{}/min and natural cooling in the furnace.
+\ce{BaS} was prepared using \ce{BaSO4} and activated carbon (\ce{C}, J.T.Baker 99.9\%).\cite{Murthy2012} The chemicals were mixed, ground using a mortar and pestle, pressed into a 0.5'' diameter pellet with two tons of force, and heated in an alumina boat at 1100 \textcelsius{} for 7-10 min in air, with a heating rate of 10 \textcelsius{}/min and natural cooling in the furnace.
+The product was phase pure with no detectable impurities.

-Sodium metatitanate (\ce{Na2TiO3}) was synthesized based on an existing approach \cite{Meng2016} using stoichiometric amounts of sodium hydroxide (\ce{NaOH}, Fisher Scientific 99.9\%) and anatase \ce{TiO2}, with a slight excess of \ce{NaOH}.
-The chemicals were mixed, ground using a mortar and pestle, and heated in an alumina boat at 500 \textcelsius{} for 2 hrs with a heating rate of 10 \textcelsius{}/min.
+\ce{Na2TiO3} was prepared using stoichiometric amounts of sodium hydroxide (\ce{NaOH}, Fisher Scientific 99.9\%) and anatase \ce{TiO2}, with a slight excess of \ce{NaOH}.\cite{Meng2016} The chemicals were mixed, ground using a mortar and pestle, and heated in an alumina boat at 500 \textcelsius{} for 2 hrs with a heating rate of 10 \textcelsius{}/min.
+The product was mostly phase pure with minor impurities.
+The sodium titanate peaks are best fit by a cubic $\alpha$-\ce{Na2TiO3} structure with a small crystallite size.
+A minor amount of unreacted anatase \ce{TiO2} was present in the product ($\sim$1 mol \%). \ce{Na2CO3} also appears to be present as an impurity ($\sim$11 mol \%); we suspect this is due to contamination of the \ce{NaOH} precursor via reaction with \ce{CO2} in the air.